Published on October 04, 2012

-Gaye Roberts, owner of New Fun Land III (3) in Lewisporte, received a Certificate of Achievement award from Prime Minister Stephen Harper. — Submitted photo
+Gaye Roberts of Appleton, owner of New Fun Land III (3) in Lewisporte, received a Certificate of Achievement award from Prime Minister Stephen Harper. — Submitted photo

 Newfoundland teacher Christina Cox and childcare centre owner Gaye Roberts were among the country’s educators recognized with the 2012 Prime Minister’s Awards for Teaching Excellence and Excellence in Early Childhood Education.